Other Transportation Infrastructure Projects

 The Quesnel North-South Interconnector is a proposed long-term transportation improvement that would increase safety and significantly reduce congestion, allowing commercial vehicles to avoid the downtown core.

-This project will develop a new Commercial Vehicle Inspection Station (CVIS) in Terrace to replace the old inspection station displaced by the Highway 16 & 37 Roundabout.
+This project will develop a new Commercial Vehicle Inspection Station (CVIS) just east of Terrace to replace the old inspection station displaced by the Highway 16 & 37 Roundabout.

 Baxter Bridge, located on Trinity Valley Road approximately 11 kilometres east of Enderby, is nearing the end of its service life.
-The plan is to replace the bridge, built in 1950, with a modern, reliable two-lane structure when construction funding becomes available.
+The ministry intends to replace the 1950 bridge, with a modern, reliable two-lane structure when construction funding becomes available.

 The counterflow system on the Lions Gate Bridge is being upgraded.
 Major components of the system will be replaced to ensure its long-term reliability.

 The Hagensborg Bridge crosses the Bella Coola River on Salloompt Road, just east of Bella Coola off of Highway 20.
 The project will replace the existing 2 jump spans with a single span concrete girder.

 This project is to replace the deck and rehabilitate the sub-deck of the southbound Simon Fraser Bridge on Highway 97 in Prince George, and to replace the north abutment to improve the current underpass height restrictions, so taller transport trucks can pass underneath on Queensway/Ferry Avenue.

 This project will include the rehabilitation and recoating of the Old Skeena Bridge, located 650m northwest of the junction of Highway 16 and 37.
 The bridge spans the Skeena River and was the original structure that linked the City of Terrace and the community of Thornhill.